 Fintech, peer to peer lending, marketplaces and mortgage funds

-- Online portals to monitor your loan investments.
+- Online portals to monitor and manage your loan investments

 - The ability to pick and select mortgage investments online

 - 24/7 access to your investment portfolio

 The underlying structure of these marketplace lending platforms is similar to the contributory style mortgage funds mentioned above and is what is on offer at Funding.
 We are an online mortgage marketplace, offering investors target returns from 6% to 9% pa*, first mortgage security, and monthly interest payments.

 Learn more about our platform, or open an account today to begin investing from $5000.

 Funding Shortlisted for Fintech Lender of the Year Award

 Funding is proud and excited to announce that we have been shortlisted as a finalist for the 2020 Australian Mortgage Awards Fintech Lender of the Year.